paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-501-buy-american-preferences.md

 Similar provisions were contained in the following prior authorization act: Pub.
 L. 102–581, title III, § 305, Oct.
 31, 1992, 106 Stat.
 4896.

 #### Purchase of American Made Equipment and Products
 Pub.
 L. 103–305, title III, § 306, Aug.
 23, 1994, 108 Stat.
-1593, provided that: “(a) Sense of Congress.—It is the sense of Congress that any recipient of a grant under this title [enacting [section 47509 of this title](./chapter-475-noise.md#section-47509), amending sections 44505 and 48102 of this title, and enacting provisions set out as notes under this section and [section 40101 of this title](./chapter-401-general-provisions.md#section-40101)], or under any amendment made by this title, should purchase, when available and cost-effective, American made equipment and products when expending grant monies. “(b) Notice to Recipients of Assistance.—In allocating grants under this title, or under any amendment made by this title, the Secretary shall provide to each recipient a notice describing the statement made in subsection (a) by the Congress.”
+1593, as amended by Pub.
+L. 118–63, title II, § 218(f), May 16, 2024, 138 Stat.
+1056, provided that: “It is the sense of Congress that any recipient of a grant under this title [enacting [section 47509 of this title](./chapter-475-noise.md#section-47509), amending sections 44505 and 48102 of this title, and enacting provisions set out as notes under this section and [section 40101 of this title](./chapter-401-general-provisions.md#section-40101)], or under any amendment made by this title, should purchase, when available and cost-effective, American made equipment and products when expending grant monies.”

 <a id="section-50102"></a>
 ## § 50102.
 Restricting contract awards because of discrimination against United States goods or services

-A person or enterprise domiciled or operating under the laws of a foreign country may not make a contract or subcontract under section 106(k), 44502(a)(2), or 44509, subchapter I of chapter 471 (except section 47127), or chapter 481 (except sections 48102(e), 48106, 48107, and 48110) of this title or subtitle B of title IX of the Omnibus Budget Reconciliation Act of 1990 (Public Law 101–508, 104 Stat.
+A person or enterprise domiciled or operating under the laws of a foreign country may not make a contract or subcontract under section 106(k), 44502(a)(2), or 44509, subchapter I of chapter 471, or chapter 481 (except sections 48102(e), 48106, 48107, and 48110) of this title or subtitle B of title IX of the Omnibus Budget Reconciliation Act of 1990 (Public Law 101–508, 104 Stat.
 1388–353) if the government of that country unfairly maintains, in government procurement, a significant and persistent pattern of discrimination against United States goods or services that results in identifiable harm to United States businesses, that the President identifies under section 305(g)(1)(A) of the Trade Agreements Act of 1979 ([19 U.S.C.
 2515(g)(1)(A)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2515/g/1/A&num=0&edition=prelim)).

 ### Statutory Notes